squid-cache/squid-cache.github.io/FrontPage.rst

  * We're looking for a new SquidLogo

 = Developers corner =

+There's a separate section for DeveloperResources, such as instructions for CVS access, coding guidelines and other useful documentation.

 == Squid Sprint ==
-Recently an informal squid sprint was held in Rivoli, hosted by GuidoSerassio.
+In December 2005 an informal squid sprint was held in Rivoli, hosted by GuidoSerassio.
 Some of the topics of discussion...

  * CodeSprintOct2005
  * NegotiateAuthentication support for Squid-3 (the main focus of the sprint)